AdamN-S/SPOT/README.md

 2. a standardized temporal analysis of compiled SAM phenomes - minimal assumption, push-and-go
 3. automated and standardized techniques to cluster related SAM features into SAM modules for interpreting discovered phenotypes

 SPOT is provided here as a Python package to allow full flexibility.
 To get started, please check out exemplar scripts in the examples/ folder.
 We also include SPOTapp, a graphical user interface (GUI) to run SPOT stages 1 and 2.
-This app is currently in alpha development and is provided as-is.
-It will be separately developed and maintained at the following address: XXXX.
+This app is currently in alpha development and is provided here as-is to support the paper publication.

 <p align="center">
   <img src="https://github.com/fyz11/SPOT/blob/main/docs/pictures/SAM_motivation.jpg" width=100%/>